z-katas/arch-katas-dcc/quanta/npo-candidate.md

 #### Top 3
 * **Feasibility (cost & time, in MVP)** - Since it is a green field project and quick market validation of the idea is paramount.
 Also, initial funding may be hard to come by.

+* **Extensibility (Evolvability)** - Since it is a green field project and there is ambiguity at the beginning, the architecture should be flexible to introduce new features or change existing ones.

 * **Scalability** - The components in this quantum form the core operational aspect of the platform and must be scalable to accommodate the capacity planned for the system.
-* **Data integrity** - Tracking candidate progress is a hard requirement and the operational data captured by the components in this quantum used by the system for analytics and reports.
-So, accuracy becomes important.

 * **Availability (Post MVP)**  - The components in this quantum form the core operational aspect of the platform and must be available in multiple zones across USA.

 #### Other Driving Characteristics